wxinix/VissimApi.DriverModel/README.md

 The framework herein provides a different design and implementation in modern C++ - modular, structured, while still computationally efficient (actually, faster).
 Specifically, this framework features:

 - *Separation of Concerns*
-  - **DriverModel.Intf** responsible for communicating with the Vissim simulator.
+  - **DriverModel.Intf** is responsible for communicating with the Vissim simulator.
 It includes DLL export functions with minimal boiler-plate code.
 This part of code is not supposed to be changed by the user.
-  - **DriverModel.UserModel** and **DriverModel.UserEvent**.
-A user should implement her own logic through DriverModel.UserModel unit.
-    - **DriverModel.UserModel** is where the user implements her customized driver behavior logic.
-It is separated from the rest of the framework.
+  - **DriverModel.UserModel** is where the user implements customized driver behavior logic.
+The user should implement the DriverModelFactory accordingly.
-    - **DriverModel.UserEvent** is where events are "wired" to the user model.
-In rare situation, a user can customize the code here but it is part of the framework that is not supposed to be changed by the user.
-  - **DriverModel.Event**.
-This is where a **compile-time** look-up array gets constructed.
-This part of code is not supposed to be changed by the user.
+  - **DriverModel.Event** is a type of "glue" code, responsible for "wiring-up" various driver model events.
+The user is not supposed to change the code in this part.
-    - The new event-dispatching mechanism totally gets rid of those boring (and slower) switch-case statements, using direct array-based function pointer addressing.
+    - The new event-dispatching mechanism no longer uses "boring" (and slower) switch-case statements.
+The mechanism now dispatches events to proper event handlers using a faster static table of function pointers.
-    - Importantly, this new mechanism facilitates writing structured, scalable, and maintainable code for sophisticated user-defined logic.
+    - More important, this new mechanism facilitates writing structured, scalable, and maintainable code for sophisticated user-defined logic, thanks to that events are now completely decoupled from user logic.
   - **DriverModel.Meta**.
 Low-level C++ meta enum helper class.
 Somewhat complex but worthwhile and fun to explore.
 This part of code is not supposed to be changed by the user.

 - *Open for extension, close for modification*